“Rejoice, Rejoice Emanuel has come to thee “O Israel”

 They came and they saw, then went forth glorifying and praising God, telling others what they had seen and heard.

 Man’s praise and worship of God for the revelation of His glory that night has not ceased.

-Neither the skeptic’s doubt; the mocker’s scorn; the profession’s criticisms; the public’s apathy; crowd’s scorn; the pagan’s blasphemy; the executioner’s sword; the Devil’s lies, have diminished the hope that was born that night.
+Neither the skeptic’s doubt; the mocker’s scorn; the profession’s criticisms; the public’s apathy; crowd’s ridicule; the pagan’s blasphemy; the executioner’s sword; the Devil’s lies, have diminished the hope that was born that night.

 Nor has it dimmed the glorious dawn of His glory that continues to radiate down through the years and envelopes your heart and mine.